boalang/study-template/README-study-template.md

 re-submitted it.
 Otherwise, the downloader will simply grab the output from the `job` specified.

+## Configuring Docker Support

+The study template has a sample `Dockerfile` to build a Python-based container that is capable of building the study.
+You will need to update two things.
+First, update the version of Python used.
+Currently, the Dockerfile is set to Python 3.10, so if you used a newer version of Python be sure to update.
+Try to use a concrete version (e.g., `3.11.2`) rather than a generic version.
+Second, you will want to edit the `Makefile` to change the name of the generated Docker image.
+By default, the image will be named "study-template".

 ## Adding a README.md file

 Your replication package will need a README file.
 We provide a template file,